Guide to the McKinsey PST 2020 Update

 The first method is to practice the speed and accuracy of your arithmetic.
 The McK PST is a TIMED test.
 This is not the kind of math test designed to test the entire population of people with a wide range of math skills.
 It is intended to identify only those who are very good at math, logical thinking, etc...
 If you are really good at math, you will finish the test BARELY.

-So even if you have a PhD in Physics or Math (I'm being serious on this), it is VERY IMPORTANT you practice your math computations.
+So even if you have a PhD in Physics or Math (I’m being serious on this), it is VERY IMPORTANT you do math practice for case interviews.
 I get many, many emails from engineers who had 4.0 GPAs in school who did not pass the PST.
 Your math computation skills are a muscle.
 The more you use it, the stronger it gets.
-Keep in mind even if you calculate an integral effortlessly, it doesn't mean you can't make an error doing basic computations.
+Keep in mind even if you calculate an integral effortlessly, it doesn’t mean you can’t make an error doing basic computations.

 One resource I'd recommend to develop your computation accuracy and speed is www.CaseInterviewMath.com.
 This is a math practice tool that I developed for practicing: 1) arithmetic for speed and accuracy (both VERY important on the McKinsey PST) and 2) estimation math with large numbers (useful for solving some of the McKinsey PST word problems faster where precise math isn't necessary to answer the question, just an estimate will suffice.)